hauke96/wiki2book/src/README.md

 # Run tests

+You have three options:

+1. Run the unit tests (s. below)
+2. Run the integration tests (s. below)
+3. Run both with the `tests.sh` script in the root of the repo

+## Unit tests

 Normal (without creating a coverage file) go into the `src` folder and execute `go test ./...`.

 With coverage: Go into `src` folder, use `go test -coverprofile test.out ./...` to run tests and `go tool cover -html=test.out` to view the coverage result.

+## Integration tests

+In the root of the repo there's an ` integration-test` folder, it contains several standalone `.json`  files.
+Take a look at the `README.md` there.